wp-plugins/toolbar-publish-button/readme.txt

 = 1.1.7 =
 * Bugfix: More correct mechanism choosing a button for cloning.
+* Bugfix: From this version main menu fixation works correctly when browser window size is changed after a page had been loaded.

 = 1.1.6 =
 * New: Capability to remember a scrollbar position of the plugin list page after Activate/Deactivate button click added.
 It will work when Remember scrollbar position option is selected.